DCAN-Labs/hbcd-docs/docs/instruments/mri/qc.md

 <div class="notification-open-collapsible-content">
 <p>The release currently includes BrainSwipes results for only structural and functional MRI.
 Diffusion results will be included in a later release.
 However, existing automated QC procedures for processed diffusion data are fairly robust compared to sMRI and fMRI.
 The automated QC metrics are provided within <code>SUBSES_space-ACPC_desc-image_qc.tsv</code> in the <a href="../../../datacuration/derivatives/#qsiprep-qsiprep">QSIPrep derivatives</a> - please see more information about automated QC on the <a href="https://qsiprep.readthedocs.io/en/latest/preprocessing.html#quality-control-data">QSIPrep website</a>.</p>

-<p>Below are automated QC metric distributions for HBCD data from visits V02 and V03:</p>
+<p>Below are automated QC metric distributions for HBCD data from visits V02 and V03.
+Higher NDC (closer to 1) and CNR indicate better quality images.
+We recommend users use NDC as a covariate in their analyses.</p>

+<p><b>Left</b>: Neighboring DWI Correlation (NDC) calculated pre and post processing for each vendor on the combined AP/PA scans.
+Processed data is represented by a solid line, while raw data is dashed.</p>
+<p><b>Right</b>: Contrast to Noise Ratio (CNR) per shell per vendor as calculated by Eddy.
+Distributions are likewise colored by vendor.
+As data included in these plots and in the beta release have already passed a preliminary QC check we do not have specific values recommended for exclusion.
+However, NDC and CNR are useful covariates to include when analyzing other derivatives.</p>
 <img src="../images/ndc_cnr_comparison.svg" width="95%" height="auto" class="center">
 <br>
 </div>